aaronpeikert/musigma/README.md

 ![logo](https://vectr.com/axmrk/ae6QlyRhy.png?width=280&height=280&select=a7XSU8mK8&quality=1&source=page)

 ## Next meeting
-* Date and time: end of February.
+* Date and time: expected 18.03, starting 19:00
-* Place: to be announced.
+* Place: pmOne group, Anna-Louisa-Karsch-Straße 7, 10178 Berlin
-* Paper: to be announced.
+* Paper: this time we conduct our meeting in a workshop format, see our meetup page for further details: https://www.meetup.com/Mu-Sigma/

 We are preparing a series of meetups to the topics of (1) Reproducibility in statistical science, (2) Operations research, and (3) Causality.
 Please stay updated, the details will be anounced in the second week of February as latest.